 - 1. Knowledge in basic functional anatomy, biomechanics, electrocardiography, and physiological responses to exercise. - 2.
-Knowledge of nutrition and body composition as related to exercise performance and health maintenance. - 3.
-Knowledge of electrocardiography, submaximal and maximal exercise testing procedures, and techniques related to health and fitness assessments. - 4.
-Administrative and leadership skills for exercise programs in a variety of clinical and non-clinical settings. - 5.
-Knowledge of assessment, evaluation, and education of various populations in clinical and non-clinical settings regarding physical activity and healthy lifestyles.
+Knowledge of nutrition and body composition as related to exercise performance and health maintenance. - Knowledge of electrocardiography, submaximal and maximal exercise testing procedures, and techniques related to health and fitness assessments. - 4.
+Administrative and leadership skills for exercise programs in a variety of clinical and non-clinical settings. - Knowledge of assessment, evaluation, and education of various populations in clinical and non-clinical settings regarding physical activity and healthy lifestyles. - 6.
+Knowledge of training theory and methods for developing physical abilities as they relate to athletic performance.